 Key Points

-- Positives: great transport connections, amazing shopping and dining
+- Positives: superb transport connections, amazing shopping and dining, huge hotel selection.

 You may also want to check out the Hundred Stay Tokyo Shinjuku, which offers great family rooms at amazingly reasonable rates.